lovnishverma/universal-employee-location-tracking/README.md

 firebase deploy
 ```

-Your app will be live at:
+Your app will be available at:

 ```
 https://your-project-id.web.app